austinwbest/random/README.md

 > trackerErrors.py

 Send a notification using the passthrough integration on Notifiarr when items in qbt are in an error state

+## passthrough notification script for Notifiarr

+> notifiarr.py

+Send json data to the script and it will push them to Notifiarr